DevWikihow/Revolution/README.md

 **How to insert the module?**

-Install the plugin!
+Firstly, install the plugin!
 Link: https://www.roblox.com/library/3526185939/Revolution
 1. Select your script
 https://i.imgur.com/nL5VOqz.png
 2. Click Insert on the plugin